aandreyev/ui-prototype-2/README.md

 Initial scaffold for the project.
 Currently the repository is empty besides this README and supporting configuration files.

+## Reference Code (Non-shipping)

+This repo includes a git submodule under `reference/ALP` pointing to `AndreyevLawyers/ALP`.
+It is for reference only (architecture, patterns) and is excluded from diffs via `.gitmodules` `ignore = dirty` so local changes there won't appear in status.
+Do not import code directly from the reference module into shipping `src/` — replicate patterns instead.

 ## Getting Started

 1. (Optional) Decide the tech stack and add source files under an appropriate directory (e.g. `src/`).